MrRyanAlexander/mrryanalexander.github.io/_posts/2015-04-22-solving-jugglefest-by-yodle.markdown

 title:  "Solving JuggleFest by Yodle"
 date:   2015-04-28 20:54:11
 level: "Entry Level"
-tags: "Python"
+tags: "Challenge"
 ---

 Today I will begin working on ways to solve the JuggleFest problem by Yodle in Python.
 The first commit I pushed can be found [here][first_commit]

 This problem requires that I read in a file, line-by-line and do some work with the result.
 So first I need a simple way to read in a file.
-Python has a built in method called, open and takes a file argument and another optional argument for reading/writing.
+Python has a built in method called, open() and takes a file argument and another optional argument for reading/writing.

 {% highlight python %}
 f = open('file.txt', 'r')